kcnmarquez/kitty-cats/README.md

 This project is a simple cat browser bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+NOTE: See deployed version in https://kcnmarquez.github.io/kitty-cats/.

 ## Routes

-- `/` - allows the user to select a cat breed and then displays cats under that breed; supports pagination
+- `/` or `/#/` - allows the user to select a cat breed and then displays cats under that breed; supports pagination
+- `/#/?breed=:breed_id` - shows the home page with a pre-selected breed
-- `/:id` - displays info on a specific breed given a cat ID
+- `/#/:id` - displays info on a specific breed given a cat ID

 ## Technologies/libraries used